TonyCongqianWang/SkyscraperGame/README.md

 However the Skyscraper condition will only be checked when you request so explicitely.

 ### Checking a Skyscraper condition
-Click on the surrounding cells to check if that particular Skyscraper condition can still be satisfied, if not, you have to undo your moves until you reach a feasible state again.
+Click on the surrounding cells to check if that particular Skyscraper condition can still be satisfied, if not your state will be marked infeasible and you have to undo your moves until you reach a feasible state again.
 Once you insert a number, the surrounding cells (which start out green) change color to reflect the new information.
 For convenience, there is the "Check All" button to check all outstanding conditions.

 ### Undo Moves
 You can undo your moves one by one, either by clicking the undo button, or by pressing Escape or Backspace.

+## Infeasibility

+The game has multiple ways to detect that there is no solution that can be reached from a given state:

+- a skyscraper condition is not satisfiable with the given grid.
+- there is a cell with no valid numbers
+- there is a number `x` for which no cell in a row or column `x` is a valid number.

+Once an infeasible state is reached, the only possible action is to undo.
+The exception is when there is no insert left to undo.
+In that case the puzzle is completed, since it has been proven that it has no solution.

 ## Installation